adonaydem/one-shot-path-planning/README.md

-# One-Shot Multi-Object Localization and Path Planning
+# End-to-End Multi-Object Localization and Path Planning

 ### By Adonay Gebremedhin